May 26, Kotoka International Airport, Accra, Ghana.

 One can’t help but admire the I Cant Think Far man’s humility despite his elevated place in society.
 Clothed in a green camouflage Channel hoodie and Adidas cap over green pants and boots, he effortlessly unleashes joke after joke, while simultaneously sermonizing on life hacks, and nuggets for living.
 Our gifts are for the benefit of others.
 Everybody has an appointed time for a breakthrough.
 It is important to never lose hope.
 These are key takeaways from his presence at Starr on Friday afternoon.
 It has taken him a lot of effort and grace to get here, and it is all very inspirational how he has remained grounded even in stardom.

-Tiwa graces Starr, too, this time with the seasoned broadcaster Kweku Sakyi Addo at the La Palm Beach Hotel, emphasizing once more, the need for all to go see her perform at Ghana Meets Naija 2017.
+Tiwa honours a Starr interview too, this time, with the seasoned broadcaster Kweku Sakyi Addo at the La Palm Beach Hotel, emphasizing once more, the need for all to go see her perform at Ghana Meets Naija 2017.
 She is later joined by Shatta Wale, who extols Miss Savage’s personality.
 Both promised to work on a project.

 Typically overbooked, Ghana Meets Naija has constantly served as the ultimate platform for the West African countries to execute a longstanding sibling rivalry in the area of music.
 Ghana and Nigeria have a lot in common musically, and constantly collaborate on projects.
 The concert has since its institution, provided a unique platform for musicians from both countries to celebrate the diverse sounds which also unify them.